Rounge-lab/VirMake/README.md

 space **will be needed** for the output files depending on the size and number of your samples!*

 ### To install VirMake follow these steps:
+If you are using Virmake on a HPC, activate your base conda environment by using:
+'module load Miniconda3/<version number avaliable>'

 1. Clone the repository using `git clone https://github.com/Rounge-lab/VirMake.git`
 2. Run VirMake setup script `python setup.py -y`.
 The `-y` flag will automatically trigger